-(2) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
-The actual Starting Value of each Underlying is set forth on page PS-2 above.
+The "Return on the Notes" is calculated based on the Redemption Amount.
+The Redemption Amount per Note has been rounded to two decimal places, and the Return on the Notes has been rounded to three decimal places, as applicable.
+The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
+The actual Starting Value of the Underlying is set forth on page PS-2 above.
+(1)